opengovern/og-azure-describer/steampipe-plugin-azure/docs/table_def/azure_api_management.md

 	<tr><td>virtual_network_configuration_subnet_name</td><td>The name of the subnet.</td></tr>
 	<tr><td>virtual_network_configuration_subnet_resource_id</td><td>The full resource ID of a subnet in a virtual network to deploy the API Management service in.</td></tr>
 	<tr><td>virtual_network_configuration_id</td><td>The virtual network ID.</td></tr>
 	<tr><td>virtual_network_type</td><td>The type of VPN in which API management service needs to be configured in.
 None (Default Value) means the API management service is not part of any Virtual Network, External means the API management deployment is set up inside a Virtual Network having an Internet Facing Endpoint, and Internal means that API management deployment is setup inside a Virtual Network having an Intranet Facing Endpoint only.
-Possible values include: 'None', 'External', 'Internal'</td></tr>
+Possible values include: &#39;None&#39;, &#39;External&#39;, &#39;Internal&#39;</td></tr>
 	<tr><td>additional_locations</td><td>Additional datacenter locations of the API management service.</td></tr>
 	<tr><td>api_version_constraint</td><td>Control plane APIs version constraint for the API management service.</td></tr>
 	<tr><td>certificates</td><td>List of certificates that need to be installed in the API management service.</td></tr>